codeandcraftinc/handbook/README.md

 - when to use what
 - best practices

-##### Email
+#### Email

 ...

-##### Chat (Slack)
+#### Chat (Slack)

 ...

-##### Meetings
+#### Meetings

 These can get unweildy quickly, and we've all got limited space in our heads, so let's keep them as simple and understandable as possible.
 When you need to add a calendar event you **SHOULD** follow these steps:

-- prefix the event with the client code e.g. `[JAKO]` or `[COG]` -- this makes it easy to see what the meeting is about at a glace.
-Use `[CC]` for Code & Craft
+- prefix the event with the client code e.g. `[JAKO]` or `[COG]` -- this makes it easy to see what the meeting is about at a glance.
+Use `[CC]` for Code & Craft internal meetings.
-- include the purpose of the meeting in the description
+- include the purpose of the meeting in the description.
-- include links to relevant items in our PM tool
+- include links to relevant items in our PM tool.
-- add the event to _Code & Craft_ Google calendar so it's visible to everyone [screenshot](resources/meetings-calendar.png)
+- add the event to _Code & Craft_ Google calendar so it's visible to everyone.
+  [screenshot](resources/meetings-calendar.png)
-- invite everyone (including yourself) that needs to be involved
+- invite everyone (including yourself) that needs to be involved.
-- allow guests to modify the meeting so anyone can keep it updated [screenshot](resources/meetings-modify.png)
+- allow guests to modify the meeting so anyone can keep it updated.
+  [screenshot](resources/meetings-modify.png)

 > **Note:** many suggest keeping meetings to [15 minutes or less](https://open.bufferapp.com/how-to-hold-a-better-meeting-research/),